 There are 10 live oaks on the property of Clotilda Plantation that have been registered with the Live Oak Society.
 The trees range in size 10 feet 4 inches in girth to more than 20 feet.
 If you turn off of Hwy.
 308 onto Barker Road, you can view the oaks and the plantation home more easily, without creating a traffic hazard.
 Remember, this is private property and not open for tours.

 The oaks were probably planted sometime around 1874 when the property was purchased by Francis Gilbert Barker, a commission merchant and sugar planter from New Orleans.
 Francis Gilbert in partnership with a Mr. Leblanc purchased Clotilda and Ravenswood Plantations in 1874 from John Lyall to grow sugarcane.
-Francis and Louisa never lived at Clotilda and in 1902 Francis died, closely followed by Louisa in 1905.
+Francis and his wife Antoinette never lived at Clotilda and in 1902 Francis died, closely followed by his wife in 1905.